TanukiSharp/MHWWeaponUsage/README.md

 # Download

-Current version: <b><a href="https://tanukisharp.github.io/MHWWeaponUsage/download.html">0.1.0.0</a></b><br/>
+Current version: <b><a href="https://tanukisharp.github.io/MHWWeaponUsage/download.html">0.1.1.0</a></b><br/>
-Last modification: 2019/02/08
+Last modification: 2020/07/13

 # Overview

-This application displays the current weapon usage, for Monster Hunter: World.
+This application displays the current weapon usage, for Monster Hunter: World and Iceborne.

 The display is based on your save files (all of them) and updated immediately when save change is detected.